-- "You", "your", or "provider" refers to any provider subject to this PRG (with the exception the verbiage in Section 6: Members Rights and Responsibilities "you" and "your" refer to the member) - "Us", "we", "our", "MARCH®" refers to MARCH® Vision Care for those products and services subject to this PRG
+- "You", "your", or "provider" refers to any provider subject to this PRG (with the exception the verbiage in Section .
+6: Members Rights and Responsibilities - "you" and "your" refer to the member) - "Us", "we", "our", "March" refers to March Vision Care for those products and services subject to this PRG

-We would like to thank you for your participation in the delivery of quality vision care services to our members.
+Thank you for your participation in the delivery of quality vision care services to our members.